 Summer Scools 2017 - Creative Dance (Angela Rowe School of Dance)

-She is currently assisting on the new Care to Dance? classes at DanceEast which focuses on participants living with Dementia and their carers.
-She is also assisting StowMovers, a movement class for 55+ years.
+She is currently teaching for StowMovers, a movement class for 55+ years, and is also assisting for Care to Dance? classes at DanceEast which focuses on participants living with Dementia and their carers.

-Karen is also a keen performer.
-She has been a member of Dance East's Performance group 'Dance Unlimited' for four years now, and performs regularly in East Anglia.
+Karen is a keen performer, and has been a member of Dance East's Performance group 'Dance Unlimited' for four years now, and performs regularly in East Anglia.

 Karen holds full insurance and is a registered member of People Dancing and also the Society for Education and Training.
-She is a licensed chaperone with a recent DBS check and a First Aider through St Johns Ambulance.
+She is a licensed chaperone with a recent DBS check and holds a certificate for First Aid in the Workplace through St Johns Ambulance.

 Karen is also an Arts Award Adviser for Discover and Explore levels.
 If you wish your school or group of participants to go through Arts Award, please advise during early discussions.